 The exported object will have a GUID assigned which and can be updated at a later stage.

 In order to be able to link a PowerPoint object to Displayr the two objects need to match.
 For example, the layout of the data table within the PowerPoint chart will need to match the layout created when exporting a slide from Displayr.
 It might take a couple of tries to get it right.

 - Create an object in Displayr matching the PowerPoint object

-- Select the object and go to Object Inspector > Properties > GENERAL > GUID
+- Select the object and go to Copy > Copy GUID.

-- In the PowerPoint document, select the object, right-click > Edit Alt Text... > CTRL+V to input the GUID
+- In the PowerPoint document, select the object you wish to link, right-click > Edit Alt Text... > CTRL+V to input the GUID.

 If you have any questions or need help you can always contact the technical support team by dropping them an email on email@example.com.